f5devcentral/terraform-cloud-azure-bigip-demo/TFCVARS.md

 - specification_name: the name of a configuration block within the specification map in variables.tf. for consistency it is suggested that this be the same as the corresponding branch in your source control repository
 ![terraform][terraformvariables]

-In the Environment Variables section set the following variables, setting the 'sensitive' flag for all of them.
+In the Environment Variables section set the following variables, **setting the 'sensitive' flag for all of them**.
 The names are case-sensitive.
 The ARM_ variables are used to configure azure_rm provider in Terraform.

 - ARM_SUBSCRIPTION_ID: your Azure subscription id
 - ARM_TENANT_ID: your Azure tenant id created during the prework step, list as **tenant**